torrvision/straighttoshapes/README.md

 | [MNC](https://arxiv.org/pdf/1512.04412.pdf) | -  | 63.5   | 41.5 | - | 360 |

 #### 3. Qualitative results
-(a) Correct predictions using downsampled binary masks; (b) Correct predictions using 20D learnt shape encodings(in column-3, the horns of the cow are missed and the human shape mask gets elongated due to an incorrect bounding box prediction); (c) Missed detections using the 20D shape encodings (the network misses out or false fires on small objects in column-2, the dogs in the images are falsely categorised as cats, and the sofa incorrectly includes the nearby dining table).
+(a) Correct predictions using downsampled binary masks

+(b) Correct predictions using 20D learnt shape encodings(in column-3, the horns of the cow are missed and the human shape mask gets elongated due to an incorrect bounding box prediction)

+(c) Missed detections using the 20D shape encodings (the network misses out or false fires on small objects in column-2, the dogs in the images are falsely categorised as cats, and the sofa incorrectly includes the nearby dining table).
 <img src=instancesegmentation.png width='700'>

-- *Zero-shot segmentation*
+- **Zero-shot segmentation**

 ##### 1. Quantitative results